MarcBoule/OnelabModels/ShellAndKelvin/README.md

 # Shell and Kelvin transformation benchmarking

-This directory contains examples for studying the shell and Kelvin (inversion) transformations in GetDP.
+This directory contains examples for studying the Kelvin (inversion) and shell transformations in [GetDP](https://getdp.info/).
 It covers the following cases on Form0 (scalar potential) function spaces:

 * [3D-Spherical](#3Dsperical)